QuinnCuijpers/rust_vm/README.md

 ## Features

 - **Parser:**
-  Parses assembly-like instructions from files into `.mc` machine code files, with robust error handling for missing operands, invalid instructions, and file errors.
+  Parses assembly-like instructions, supports labels, and provides robust error handling for missing operands, invalid instructions, undefined labels, and file errors.

 - **Arithmetic Logic Unit (ALU):**
   Performs operations on 8-bit values using a custom `Bits` struct (array of booleans).
   Implements a carry cancel adder (CCA) and supports multiple bitwise and arithmetic operations.
+  Sets flags (zero, carry) after each operation, which are used for conditional branching.

 - **Register Bank:**
   Simulated dual-read register bank with 16 registers per bank, supporting read, write, enable/disable, and validation logic.